 Account takeover bots

-Scalper bots, also known as resale bots or reseller bots, are probably the most well-known kind of sneaker bot.
+Scalper bots, also known as resale bots or reseller bots, are probably the most well-known kind of bots for sneaker drops.

 Scalper bots use their speed and volume advantage to clear the digital shelves of sneaker shops before real sneakerheads even enter their email address.